Polar Communication and Weather mission (PCW)

 - support satellite developers and operators by improving existing models of Space Weather environment;

 - support national and international Solar and Earth System scientific research in general.

-In order to respond to a wide spectrum of needs of Government Departments, a PCW Users and Science Team (U&ST) was formed in 2007 and is comprised of experts from the Canadian Space Agency, Environment Canada, Department of National Defence, National Resources Canada, the Department of Fisheries and Oceans, the Canadian Coast Guard, Transport Canada, Nav Canada, the Department of Foreign Affairs and International Trade, the Department of Aboriginal Affairs and Northern Development Canada, and Territorial Governments.
+In order to respond to a wide spectrum of needs of Government Departments, a PCW Users and Science Team (U&ST) was formed in 2007 and is comprised of experts from the CSA, Environment Canada, Department of National Defence, National Resources Canada, the Department of Fisheries and Oceans, the Canadian Coast Guard, Transport Canada, Nav Canada, the Department of Foreign Affairs and International Trade, the Department of Aboriginal Affairs and Northern Development Canada, and Territorial Governments.
 The U&ST, co-chaired by DND and EC as main government users of the PCW services, is responsible for capturing needs and requirements and assessing the merits of the project.